xyonox/file-organizer/README.md

 ## Current limitations

-- The application only organizes files directly inside the selected directory; it does not scan subdirectories recursively.
+- Recursive scanning must be explicitly enabled with the `-r` flag.
 - Files with unsupported extensions are not moved.
+- Recursive moves place files from nested directories into the category folders in the selected directory; the original subdirectory structure is not preserved.
 - The configuration file is loaded from the current working directory rather than from the directory being organized.
 - Existing files with the same name in a destination folder may cause a move error.

 ## Next steps

-- Add recursive directory scanning.
 - Improve error handling and reporting.